Bylaws

 3. The Membership Committee shall keep membership records, notify members when dues are payable, and recruit new members.

-d.
+c.
 Fundraising Committee

 1. The Chair of the Fundraising Committee shall be appointed by the President, subject to the approval of the Executive Board.